Time: < 1 minute

 Enrolling in a university is a big decision.
 That’s why our dedicated admissions team is here to guide you through the admissions process and help you find the right program for you and your career goals.

-Applications to the PsyD program are made through the PSYCAS portal, where you will upload all required application materials.
-The program accepts applications from November through mid-August.
+Applications to the PsyD Program are made through the PSYCAS portal, where you will upload all required application materials.
+The Program accepts applications on an ongoing basis.
 Students begin classes once a year only, in the fall quarter.
-The program operates on a traditional academic quarter system, and all classes are held in person at the JFK-SOP campus in Pleasant Hill, CA.
+The Program operates on a traditional academic quarter system, and all classes are held in person at the JFK SOPSS campus in Pleasant Hill, CA.

 To speak with our admissions team, call (855) 355-6288 or request information and an advisor will contact you shortly.
 If you’re ready to apply, simply start your application today.